MattCowgill/R_at_Grattan/docs/Visualisation_cookbook.md

 ## 16 WA    Women          51578.
 ```

-Looks wonderful: you have one observation (row) for each state $\times$ gender group you want to plot, and a value for their average income.
+Looks tip-top: you have one observation (row) for each state $\times$ gender group you want to plot, and a value for their average income.
 Put `state` on the x-axis, `average_income` on the y-axis, and split gender by fill-colour (`fill`).